 ||prefers moist soil in summer

-My first attempt to establish them yielded seedlings, but no survivors remained by the following season.
-So I'm giving them another try.
+My two attempts to establish them in Pennsylvania yielded seedlings, but no survivors remained by the following season.
+So I'm giving them another try, this time in Texas.

 About my plant portraits